sarcars/Election_Analysis_Challenge/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Election-Audit Results
-The analysis of the election shows that:
+> results for this analysis are viewable at election_results.txt (analysis/election_results.txt) The analysis of the election shows that:
 - There were 369,711 votes case in the election.
      *this was determined using a `for` loop to get the total number of rows in the file and then adding the rows together to get a total vote calculation `total_votes += 1`